metaphacts/knowledge-graph-assets/ontologies/nobel-prize/readme.md

 # Nobel Prize Ontology

-The original of ontology was retrieved in January 2021 from https://data.nobelprize.org/specification/ (http://data.nobelprize.org/terms/ for rdf/xml version) and has been augmented by metaphacts GmbH with some SHACL shapes.
+The [original OWL ontology](nobel-prize-original-owl-ontology.rdf) was retrieved in January 2021 from https://data.nobelprize.org/specification/ (http://data.nobelprize.org/terms.rdf for rdf/xml version) and has been augmented by metaphacts GmbH with some SHACL shapes.
 Changes are noted in the ontology meta-data.

 ## License